 The range has an 18" wheel bike, which is unusual for a lightweight kids bike.
 You can read our review of the Squish 18 here.

-10% off selected kids bikes and helmets at Tredz
+10% off selected children's bikes and helmets at Tredz

 Tredz have kindly given us a 10% discount code for Cycle Sprog readers.
 There are a number of brands excluded, but these links will take you to the bikes included in the deal.
 All you have to do is add the code SPROG10 at checkout to get the additional discount (on top of any discounts already being offered)

-There are quite a few brands excluded, so you can go to this post to find out all the details.
+There are several brands excluded, so you can go to this post to find out all the details.

 In our recent poll of parents as to which balance bikes they'd recommend, the Chicco Bullet balance bike got the thumbs up as being cheap, easy to ride and well made.